Want to automate your TradingView strategy alerts using Match-Trader?

 8. Stop Loss & Take Profit Configuration #

-If you would like to place Stop Loss and Take Profit orders in PickMyTrade with each order from your strategy, Select Yes.
+If you would like to place Stop Loss and Take Profit orders in PickMyTrade with each order from your strategy.

 Match-Trader supports one active SL and TP per symbol.
 Any new alert in the same direction will overwrite existing SL/TP values.